-To know if your CPU is compatible with your motherboard or not, you have to know the socket model.
+You must see the socket model to know if your CPU is compatible with your motherboard.
 Every CPU has a specific socket requirement that you can find out from their specifications.

 When you look into the motherboard specification online, they will NOT list all the supported CPU models.
 Instead, they will only make mention of the CPU socket they have.
-This socket information will enable you to deduce the models of CPUs the motherboard will support.
+This socket information will enable you to deduce the CPU models the motherboard will support.

-The socket of the motherboard has also a lot of relevance with its chipset.
-The chipset essentially defines a lot of motherboard factors including its socket.
+The motherboard socket also has a lot of relevance with its chipset.
+The chipset essentially defines a lot of motherboard factors, including its socket.

-In the following text we will dive deeper into answering “what CPU is compatible with my motherboard.”
+In the following text, we will dive deeper into answering the question, “what CPU is compatible with my motherboard.”

-Essentially, we will look into the socket type, what they mean and also touch base on motherboard chipsets and how they would affect the choice of your CPU.
+Essentially, we will look into the socket type and what they mean, and also chat about motherboard chipsets and how they would affect the choice of your CPU.

 Figuring Out What CPU is Compatible with My Motherboard

-Again, as mentioned earlier, to figure out if your CPU is compatible with your motherboard or not, the primary feature to look at is the socket details.
+Again, as mentioned earlier, the primary feature is the socket details to determine if your CPU is compatible with your motherboard.

-A CPU socket is, as the name suggests, the physical mount on which the processor is placed.
-It basically provides the right mechanical and physical dimensions, and pin layout to facilitate the CPU connectivity with the motherboard.
+As the name suggests, a CPU socket is a physical mount on which the processor is placed.
+It provides the correct mechanical and physical dimensions and pin layout to facilitate CPU connectivity with the motherboard.
 Simply put, it is the place where the CPU sits on the motherboard.

-If you have a CPU socket that is not compatible with your motherboard, it will practically not even fit in the mount.
+If you have a CPU socket incompatible with your motherboard, it will not even fit in the mount.

 Types of Sockets and Surface Mounting Techniques